openpacemaker

 /today

-Today's prescribed training session from your plan — type, target pace, distance, and notes.
+Today’s prescribed training session — type, target pace, distance, and notes.
 Shows ✅ if already completed.

 /week [N]